 From Our Heritage on the Starbucks web site.

 I use Facebook as my personal social network and both LinkedIn and Twitter for my professional social network.
 And I’m not alone in this separation of social network “friends”.
 Can Google+ be the “third place” of social networking, between home (Facebook) and work (LinkedIn)?
 Or is it simply in third place?
-(See Jamie Oswald’s related analysis of Google+ user adoption).
+(See Jamie Oswald’s related SAP Community blog Why Google+’s rapid adoption doesn’t impress me).

 Unlike most of the Facebook community that gets offended when the Facebook UI changes, I’m pretty happy with its abilities to keep me in touch with people.
 Since SAP BusinessObjects Business Intelligence is just a small portion of the technology world, I rely on Twitter as a news ticker app (and shameless self promotion tool for this blog).
 And LinkedIn?
 I appreciate that the fact that your resume is always “out there” may or may not indicate that you’re in the job market.
 LinkedIn is also helpful for keeping track of technical professionals who, on average, change jobs every 18-24 months.
 Honestly, I wish LinkedIn was more like Facebook than it currently is.
 And I still wonder what LinkedIn was thinking when they built the mobile app.
 But does any of this give Google+ an opportunity to unseat any of the current social networking leaders, similar to the way Facebook sucked the life out of MySpace?